bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               would be to only have a "key" field as defined above and its absence indicates a bearer token? ]]

+The following non-normative example shows a single bearer token with a management URL that has access to three described resources.

 ~~~
     "access_token": {